 - 1 tablespoon extra virgin olive oil

 - Place the capsicum, onion, garlic, zucchini on a baking tray and drizzle with olive oil.
 Season with pepper and salt (if giving to baby under 12 months don’t use salt.)

 - Place in the oven and roast for 30 minutes, until soft.

 - Put the red capsicum into a bowl and cover with cling film.
 When cool enough to handle, peel the skin away.
 Add these to the rest of the vegetables in a mixing bowl.

 - Meanwhile cook the lentils in the water until soft according to packet instructions (usually around 10-15 minutes).
 Drain any excess water then leave to cool.

 - Add the lentils to the cooled roast vegetables and blend with a hand blender, adding a little water if it’s too thick.

-- I like to make it a thick sauce, freeze it in portions, then heat and add water as needed.
-If its going to be a pizza topping I want it to be thicker than if it was a pasta sauce.
+- This is quite a thick pasta sauce – I like to make it a thick sauce, freeze it in portions, then heat and add water as needed as I heat it.